The source connector guarantees "at least once" delivery of the latest version of each document.

 For example, if a Couchbase document value changes rapidly from

-Treat the documents as immutable, and write a new document for each application event.
+Alternatively, treat the documents as immutable, and write a new document for each application event.
 In other words, make

-Include a version history inside each document.
+A third option is to include a version history inside each document.
 For example, the first version of a document would be just

 [V1].
 The second version would add